Bogart–Bacall syndrome: Research directions

 Further studies need to be conducted to further examine the long-term effects of Bogart–Bacall syndrome if left untreated.
 Studies that are currently ongoing aim to understand what the best course of treatment may be for individuals with muscle tension dysphonia, which includes individuals with Bogart–Bacall.
 It is currently understood that an interdisciplinary approach to target the causes such as poor breath support, overuse, and inappropriate intensity is most effective.

 Vocal disorders and misuse are currently being researched depending on work conditions and professions.
 A study based on over 1,200 teachers has indicated that voice disorders play a significant role in their profession.
 The study found that a substantial number of teachers have needed to take time off work or seek medical attention due to voice issues or to seek treatment.
 The study also found that women are more likely to develop these disorders over their male counterparts.

-There is more research available on vocal disorders and how they may be effected by additional lifestyle factors.
-A study was conducted to understand how reflux effected vocal disorders such as dysphonia in singers with bulimia.
+There is more research available on vocal disorders and how they may be affected by additional lifestyle factors.
+A study was conducted to understand how reflux affected vocal disorders such as dysphonia in singers with bulimia.
 Singers tend to overuse their vocal cords which makes them very susceptible to a variety of vocal disorders.
 Dysphonia associated with bulimia has been linked to vocal fold edema and polypoid changes.
 The aim was to understand if bulimia was linked to laryngopharyngeal reflux as a plausible cause of dysphonia.
 In preliminary results, it was understood that reflux was the case in every singer with bulimia and dysphonia, indicating it may be a contributing factor to their vocal disorder.